The School teaches two large foundation subjects for around 25 CSU degrees.

 The subject is delivered progressively through a relational, reflective framework and as such learning from each module will be both formative and summative.
 It sets up a safe space for all students to challenge and interrogate their own perceptions through dialogue and ongoing reflection on the content.

 This subject introduces students to Indigenous Australian perspectives on health and well-being, and Indigenous-community controlled models of health care.
 It explores the underlying historical, political, social, economic and cultural factors contributing to contemporary Indigenous ill-health.
 It considers relationships between race, racism and health care to further explain Indigenous health outcomes.
 Students will apply a cultural competence approach to personal and professional models of health.
 The subject draws comparative lessons from Canada and New Zealand in Indigenous health outcomes.

-Additional Indigenous Australian Studies subjects taught and delivered by SIAS:
+Additional Indigenous Australian Studies subjects taught by SIAS: